Bromine: Biological role and toxicity

 A 2014 study suggests that bromine (in the form of bromide ion) is a necessary cofactor in the biosynthesis of collagen IV, making the element essential to basement membrane architecture and tissue development in animals.
-Nevertheless, no clear deprivation symptoms or syndromes have been documented.
+Nevertheless, no clear deprivation symptoms or syndromes have been documented in mammals.
 In other biological functions, bromine may be non-essential but still beneficial when it takes the place of chlorine.
-For example, in the presence of hydrogen peroxide, H_{2}O_{2}, formed by the eosinophil, and either chloride or bromide ions, eosinophil peroxidase provides a potent mechanism by which eosinophils kill multicellular parasites (such as the nematode worms involved in filariasis) and some bacteria (such as tuberculosis bacteria).
+For example, in the presence of hydrogen peroxide, H_{2}O_{2}, formed by the eosinophil, and either chloride, iodide, thiocyanate, or bromide ions, eosinophil peroxidase provides a potent mechanism by which eosinophils kill multicellular parasites (such as the nematode worms involved in filariasis) and some bacteria (such as tuberculosis bacteria).
 Eosinophil peroxidase is a haloperoxidase that preferentially uses bromide over chloride for this purpose, generating hypobromite (hypobromous acid), although the use of chloride is possible.

 α-Haloesters are generally thought of as highly reactive and consequently toxic intermediates in organic synthesis.
-Nevertheless, mammals, including humans, cats, and rats, appear to biosynthesize traces of an α-bromoester, 2-octyl 4-bromo-3-oxobutanoate, which is found in their cerebrospinal fluid and appears to play a yet unclarified role in inducing REM sleep.
+Nevertheless, mammals, including humans, cats, and rats, appear to biosynthesise traces of an α-bromoester, 2-octyl 4-bromo-3-oxobutanoate, which is found in their cerebrospinal fluid and appears to play a yet unclarified role in inducing REM sleep.
 Neutrophil myeloperoxidase can use H_{2}O_{2} and Br^{−} to brominate deoxycytidine, which could result in DNA mutations.
 Marine organisms are the main source of organobromine compounds, and it is in these organisms that bromine is more firmly shown to be essential.
 More than 1600 such organobromine compounds were identified by 1999.
 The most abundant is methyl bromide (CH_{3}Br), of which an estimated 56,000 tonnes is produced by marine algae each year.
 The essential oil of the Hawaiian alga Asparagopsis taxiformis consists of 80% bromoform.
 Most of such organobromine compounds in the sea are made by the action of a unique algal enzyme, vanadium bromoperoxidase.

 The bromide anion is not very toxic: a normal daily intake is 2 to 8 milligrams.
 However, high levels of bromide chronically impair the membrane of neurons, which progressively impairs neuronal transmission, leading to toxicity, known as bromism.
 Bromide has an elimination half-life of 9 to 12 days, which can lead to excessive accumulation.
 Doses of 0.5 to 1 gram per day of bromide can lead to bromism.
 Historically, the therapeutic dose of bromide is about 3 to 5 grams of bromide, thus explaining why chronic toxicity (bromism) was once so common.
 While significant and sometimes serious disturbances occur to neurologic, psychiatric, dermatological, and gastrointestinal functions, death from bromism is rare.
 Bromism is caused by a neurotoxic effect on the brain which results in somnolence, psychosis, seizures and delirium.